Starting a New Food Business

 Food premises must comply with Food Safety Standards 3.2.3 of the Food Standards Code.

-The Food premises design, construction and fit-out guide provides users with minimum requirements and best practice options for design and construction of food premises that will meet the standards.
+The Design and fit-out guide for food businesses provides users with minimum requirements and best practice options for design and construction of food premises that will meet the standards.

 Depending on the nature of your food business, you may require a grease trap to be installed and a trade waste permit from Sydney Water.